 It is clear that wire mesh plays a critical role in many vehicle systems.

-Newark Wire, a recognized leader in the wire mesh industry, manufactures off-the-shelf and custom woven wire mesh for any and every application – including cars and trucks.
-It has specialized in the fabrication of wire mesh parts and assemblies for the past 105 years.
+Newark Wire, a recognized leader in the wire mesh industry, manufactures off-the-shelf and custom made woven wire mesh for any and every application – including cars and trucks.
+It has specialized in the fabrication of wire mesh for cars for years.
+Most wire cloth specifications can be supplied in any material, including titanium, inconel, silver, aluminum, and others.
 Contact us today to discuss your next automotive application.